Location8521 National Blvd, Culver City, CA 90232, United States

 OwnerFrederick and Laurie Samitaur Smith

-From the architect.
+Text description provided by the architects.
 The project is an information tower, constructed at the corner of Hayden Avenue and National Boulevard immediately across from the new Expo light rail transit line arriving from downtown Los Angeles in June, 2011.
 That intersection is the primary entry point into the re-developed zone of Culver City.

 Conceptually, the tower has both introverted and extroverted planning objectives.
 Internal to the burgeoning site area of new media companies, graphic designers, and general office tenants, the tower will symbolize the advent of this important new urban development, provide a changing art display for local viewing, and offer a variety of graphic content and data on its five high- resolution rear projection screens concerning coming events and current achievements of the tenants who occupy that part of the city.